eduridden/moodle-theme_elegance/README.md

  - The theme has a customised MyMoodle page to look more visually appealing.
  - The frontpage consists of spaces to create quick links and Marketing info all set through theme settings
  - Social Network icons appear at the footer of the page dynamically based on theme settings
+ - Videos are resized dynamically to fit available screen space.
+A max-width can be set in the settings if needed.

 See the theme in Action
 ========================